simonworkhouse/magento-bugs/README.md

 ## Bug 17378
 1. Run the project setup
 2. Export all product catalog data
-3. Change "catalog.seo.product_url_suffix" and "catalog.seo.category_url_suffix" to NULL.
+3. Change "catalog/seo/product_url_suffix" and "catalog/seo/category_url_suffix" to NULL.

 Bugs:
-- Both categories and products can have the same url_rewrite request_path if the catalog.seo.product_url_suffix and/or catalog.seo.category_url_suffix changes
+- Both categories and products can have the same url_rewrite request_path if the catalog/seo/product_url_suffix and/or catalog/seo/category_url_suffix changes
--- This can also occur if catalog.seo.product_use_categories changes to allow a product to match a category path
+-- This can also occur if catalog/seo/product_use_categories changes to allow a product to match a category path
 - Categories with the same URL key will only allow the last category to have it's url_rewrites updated
 - The same as above but for products
-- If a category URL is updated and a child category has a conflict with a product in the same category, the URL rewirte generation will rollback the changes but still report a conflict which has a link to nothing.
+- If a category URL is updated and a child category has a conflict with a product in the same category, the URL rewrite generation will rollback the changes but still report a conflict which has a link to nothing.
 - === Fixed === Stores are not imported from the config.php on install
 - Category URL rewrites are not generated for additional stores even when they are created on install
 - Cache key doesn't update properly for a different store id if the base URL is the same.
 Magento\Framework\App\PageCache\Identifier prefers the vary string.